iuuukhueeee/iuuukhueeee.github.io/posts/logging-to-cloudwatch.md

 | limit 100
 ```

-### Quick Diagnostic Steps

-When things aren't working, follow this checklist:

-1. **Verify basic Flask app works** - Test locally first
-2. **Check EB deployment logs** - Look for deployment errors in EB console
-3. **Confirm log streaming is enabled** - Check EB environment configuration
-4. **Test with simple log message** - Add a basic log statement and verify it appears
-5. **Check IAM permissions** - Ensure EC2 role can write to CloudWatch
-6. **Verify correct AWS region** - Logs and EB environment must be in same region
-7. **Wait and refresh** - CloudWatch can have 5-10 minute delays

 Most logging issues stem from configuration problems rather than code issues, so double-check your EB and CloudWatch settings first.

-# Cleanup

-Simply click on Action -> Terminate environment.
-You can double check navigate to EC2 service and ensure that there is no running instance.